 Read about Cuba and you won’t find much good said about the food.
-We wanted to find out for ourselves so we embarked on a private tour that I developed in conjunction with a local tour company in Havana.
+We wanted to find out for ourselves so we embarked on a private tour with a local tour company in Havana.
 What we found was actually an amazing movement to fresh, organic foods and a link to Slowfood we had not known about before.
 In Cuba slowfood is starting to become known as a concept and as we travelled we saw many of the fundamentals of slowfood being practiced in vegetable farms, mixed farms and urban gardening programs.
-(This article is the first in a series about our tour.)

 We had never been to Cuba before.
 The journey went without any hitches as Cuba has a well oiled tourism machine catering mainly to beach resort vacationers.
 Canadians make up the largest segment of visitors to Cuba and we seem to be treated well by the border agents.